-Secondary rebate A rebate from income tax, in addition to the primary rebate, that is available to taxpayers 65 and over.
+Seasonally adjusted and annualised The process of removing the seasonal volatility (monthly or quarterly) from a time series.
+This provides a measure of the underlying trend in the data.
+Secondary rebate A rebate from income tax, in addition to the primary rebate, that is available to taxpayers aged 65 years and older.

 Secondary sector The part of the economy concerned with the manufacture of goods.
-Secondary tax on companies (STC) Tax on dividends declared by a company, calculated at the rate of 12,5 per cent of the net amount of dividends declared.

-Section 21 company Non-profit entities registered in terms of Section 21 of the Companies Act.

-Service and transfer
+Secondary tax on Tax on dividends declared by a company, calculated at the rate of companies (STC) 12,5 per cent of the net amount of dividends declared.
+Non-profit entities registered in terms of Section 21 of the Companies Act.
+Section 21 company Service and transfer Services involve transactions of non-tangible commodities, while transfers are unrequited transactions that do not generate a counter economic value payments (e.g. gifts and grants).

-payments

-Services involve transactions of non-tangible commodities, while transfers are unrequited transactions that do not generate a counter

-economic value (e.g. gifts and grants).

 Skills development levy A payroll tax designed to finance training initiatives, in terms of the skills development strategy.

-Source-based income tax

-system

-A system in which income is taxed in the country where the income

-originates.

-Southern African Customs

-Union (SACU)

-An agreement that allows for the unrestricted flow of goods and services

-Southern African

-Development Community

-(SADC)

-between South Africa, Botswana, Namibia, Lesotho and Swaziland.

-A regional governmental organisation that promotes collaboration, economic integration and technical cooperation throughout Southern Africa.
-Member nations are South Africa, Botswana, Namibia, Lesotho, Swaziland, Mozambique, Zimbabwe, Zambia, Angola, Malawi, Tanzania,

-the Democratic Republic of Congo, Mauritius and the Seychelles.

-Sovereign debt rating

-An assessment of the likelihood that a government will default on its debt

-obligations.
+Source-based income tax A system in which income is taxed in the country where the income system originates.
+Southern African Customs An agreement that allows for the unrestricted flow of goods and services, and Union (SACU) the sharing of customs and excise revenue, between South Africa, Botswana, Namibia, Lesotho and Swaziland.
+A regional governmental organisation that promotes collaboration, economic Southern African Development Community integration and technical cooperation throughout Southern Africa.
+(SADC) An assessment of the likelihood that a government will default on its debt Sovereign debt rating obligations.
 Specific excise duty A tax on each unit of output or sale of a good, unrelated to the value of a good.
 Standing appropriations Government's expenditure obligations that do not require a vote or statutory provision, including contractual guarantee commitments and international agreements.
 Statutory appropriations Amounts appropriated to be spent in terms of statutes and not requiring appropriation by vote.

-Syndicated loan A large loan in which a group of banks, headed by a lead manager, work together to provide funds which they solicit from their clients for the borrower.
+Switch auction Involves government buying back or redeeming certain predetermined securities (e.g. repurchase bonds) that tend to be illiquid, and replacing them with more liquid securities (e.g. replacement bonds).
+A large loan in which a group of banks, headed by a lead manager, work Syndicated loan together to provide funds which they solicit from their clients for the borrower.
 Tax amnesty A period allowed by tax authorities during which taxpayers who are outside the tax net, but should be registered for tax purposes, can register for tax without incurring penalties.
 Tax avoidance When individuals or businesses legitimately use provisions in the tax law to reduce their tax liability.
 Tax base The aggregate value of income, sales or transactions on which particular taxes are levied.

-Tax evasion When individuals or businesses illegally reduce their tax liability.
-Tax gap A measure of tax evasion that emerges from comparing the tax liability or tax base declared to the tax authorities with the tax liability or tax base calculated from other sources.
+When individuals or businesses illegally reduce their tax liability. from other sources.

-Tax incentives Specific provisions in the tax code that provide favourable tax treatment to individuals and businesses to encourage specific behaviour or activities.
+A measure of tax evasion that emerges from comparing the tax liability or tax base declared to the tax authorities with the tax liability or tax base calculated Tax evasion Tax gap Tax incentives Specific provisions in the tax code that provide favourable tax treatment to individuals and businesses to encourage specific behaviour or activities.
 Tax incidence The final distribution of the burden of tax.
 Statutory incidence defines where the law requires a tax to be levied.
 Economic incidence refers to those who experience a decrease in real income as a result of the imposition of a tax.
 Tax loopholes Unintended weakness in the legal provisions in the tax system used by taxpayers to avoid paying tax liability.